sagotoons/fuzzytools/README.md

 - sunlight and backlight
 - optimized EEVEE settings like AO and Bloom

-_Scene Builder is specifically created for an EEVEE pipeline, but many aspects still work outside of EEVEE._
+_Scene Builder is specifically created for a fast EEVEE pipeline, but many aspects still work in Cycles._

 ## 2. Fuzzy Viewport
 Quick access to several settings, including:
+- Viewport Lens
 - Use Simplify
 - Hide/Unhide all Hair